 Paul used the Airpulse PK wheelchair cushion and experienced no further problems with pressure sores.
 Steve saw an opportunity to help many more wheelchair users with his new design and left his job as an Account Executive for FedEx to start Aquila.

 “Our company remains dedicated to providing the most effective therapeutic seating devices for wheelchair users.
 We are constantly improving our cushion systems and developing new options to meet our client’s needs.
 The same care that went into the cushion I built for my dad goes into every cushion system Aquila makes.”

 Steve Kohlman, President

 The goal is, and has always been, to make it the most effective wheelchair cushion option for those at the highest risk of pressure sores.
 Over the past twenty-three years, Aquila has made thousands of wheelchair cushion systems benefiting wheelchair users worldwide.
-Every cushion system produced is still customized for each client’s needs, just like the very first wheelchair cushion was for Paul Kohlman.
+Every wheelchair cushion system produced is customized for each client’s needs, just like the very first wheelchair cushion was for Paul Kohlman.